Sylvester Mowry

 Sylvester Mowry (January 17, 1833 – October 17, 1871) was an American politician, miner, and land speculator.
-He is best remembered as an early advocate for the establishment of the Arizona Territory.
+He is best remembered as an early advocate for establishing the Arizona Territory.
 He was also a West Point graduate and officer of the United States Army who was later arrested as a traitor during the American Civil War.

 Early years

 Mowry was born January 17, 1833, in Providence, Rhode Island, the son of Charles C. Mowry and Celia E. (Aldrich) Mowry.
 As a child Mowry was described as big for his age and "inclined to be wild."
-He entered West Point in 1848 at the age of 16 and graduated in 1852, finishing 16th out of 43 classmates.
+He entered West Point in 1848 at 16 and graduated in 1852, finishing 16th out of 43 classmates.
 Well educated, he spoke Latin and later became the author of the 1863 book The Geography and Resources of Arizona and Sonora.

 After graduation from the military academy, Lieutenant Mowry was sent to the West Coast and assigned to the Pacific Railroad Survey near the Columbia River, serving under Isaac Ingalls Stevens, the governor of Washington Territory and a fellow West Pointer.
 During the winter of 1854–55 he served under Lieutenant Colonel Edward Steptoe in Utah.
 Steptoe had been sent to investigate the massacre of John W. Gunnison and his survey party the previous year.
 While stationed there, Mowry seduced the married niece of Brigham Young.
 When Young learned of this, he was furious with Mowry and threatened his life.
 Steptoe hastily ordered Mowry to leave Utah and lead a detachment of soldiers southwest through the Great Basin to Fort Tejon, California, a difficult journey across 750 miles of desert and mountains.

 Arizona

 In August 1855 he was stationed at Fort Yuma, a remote outpost on the California side of the Colorado River.
 While at Fort Yuma, Mowry became interested in the potential mining opportunities in the land acquired from Mexico as part of the Gadsden Purchase.
-In 1856 a convention was held in Tucson to draft a petition asking Congress to separate Arizona from the New Mexico to create a new territory.
+In 1856 a convention was held in Tucson to draft a petition asking Congress to separate Arizona from New Mexico to create a new territory.
 At that time, Arizona was defined as all the land stretching along the Mexican border between California and Texas below the 34th parallel.
 Mowry became an enthusiastic proponent of this initiative.